 And besides feeling like a soggy 10-pound blanket, a wet coat quickly reduces your cat’s body temperature.
 Especially if they live in cool climates or drafty houses, many cats will start shivering as soon as they get out of the bath.

-Your cat likely spends hours of every day grooming himself.
-Not only does all of that licking manage to keep your cat clean, but it also keeps his coat in order and keeps him smelling, well, like himself.
+Your cat likely spends hours of every day grooming themselves.
+Not only does all of that licking manage to keep your cat clean, but it also keeps their coat in order and keeps them smelling, well, like themselves.

 When you put your cat in water, you muss his coat and remove some of that natural scent, replacing it with anything from the odor of tap water to an intense shampoo smell.

-After getting out of the water, most cats immediately get to work on their own kind of bath, restoring their normal scent and getting every hair back in order.
+After getting out of the water, most cats immediately get to work on their own kind of bath, licking incessantly to restore their normal scent and getting every hair back in order.

 But none of these reasons explain why your cat is so terrified when he encounters water.